FTB 2645 Publication Participation Guide for 2024 Revised: 12/2023

 - A Pre-Intercept Notice was mailed and the appropriate response time elapsed.
 Refer to the Steps for Participation section for more information on the notice requirement.

-- For city and county tax officials who pursue property tax debts, we can manually research SSNs for a fee (approximately $6 each).
+- For city and county tax officials who pursue property tax debts, the IIC Program can manually research SSNs for a fee (approximately $6 each).
 Use FTB 2284 PC, Request for Social Security Number Search, for this service.
-(R&TC Section 19551 and GC Section 12419.8)
+(R&TC Section 19551 and GC Sections 12419.8 and 12419.10)

-- Refer to Chapter 7 — ID Lookup to submit debts without SSNs through SWIFT.
+- Refer to Chapter 7 — ID Lookup to submit debts without SSNs through Secure Web Internet File Transfer (SWIFT).

 - There is one debt amount for each debtor.
-If one debtor has multiple accounts with you, sum the debtor’s total and submit it as one account balance item.
-If you list a debtor’s multiple accounts separately, we only accept the first account.
+If one debtor has multiple accounts with an agency, sum the debtor’s total and submit it as one account balance item.
+If the debtor’s multiple accounts are listed separately, the IIC Program only accepts the first account.

 - The debt amount is at least $10.